 The Social Security Act requires SNFs to bill for certain services, including vaccine administration, even when SNFs rely on an outside vendor to perform the service.
 See Social Security Act §§ 1862(a)(18), 1842(b)(6)(E).

-Therefore, in order to facilitate the efficient administration of COVID-19 vaccines to SNF residents, CMS will exercise enforcement discretion with respect to these statutory provisions as well as any associated statutory references and implementing regulations, including as interpreted in pertinent guidance (collectively, “SNF Consolidated Billing Provisions”).
-Through the exercise of that discretion, CMS will allow Medicare-enrolled immunizers, including but not limited to pharmacies working with the United States, to bill directly and receive direct reimbursement from the Medicare program for vaccinating Medicare SNF residents.
+But, to facilitate the efficient administration of COVID-19 vaccines to patients in a Part A-covered SNF stay, CMS exercised “enforcement discretion,” which allowed Medicare-enrolled immunizers, including but not limited to pharmacies working with the U.S., to bill directly and get direct payment from the Medicare program for vaccinating Medicare SNF residents.

-Additionally, CMS recognizes that vaccinations for respiratory illnesses, such as influenza and pneumococcal vaccines, can help reduce the impact of these respiratory illnesses and the resulting burdens on the health care system during the COVID-19 PHE.
-To help efficiently administer flu or pneumococcal vaccines to SNF residents during the COVID-19 PHE, effective as of September 20, 2021, CMS will exercise enforcement discretion with respect to the SNF Consolidated Billing Provisions.
-Through the exercise of that discretion, CMS will allow Medicare-enrolled immunizers, including but not limited to pharmacies working with the United States, to bill directly and receive direct reimbursement from the Medicare program for vaccinating SNF residents with the seasonal influenza vaccine and pneumococcal vaccine (including for vaccine administration and product) whether these vaccines are administered at the same time (co-administered) with a COVID-19 vaccine or if they are administered at different times.
+CMS also recognized that vaccinations for respiratory illnesses, such as flu and pneumococcal vaccines, could help reduce the impact of these respiratory illnesses and the resulting burdens on the health care system during the COVID-19 PHE.
+To help efficiently administer flu or pneumococcal vaccines to SNF residents during the COVID-19 PHE, effective as of September 20, 2021, CMS exercised enforcement discretion to allow Medicare-enrolled immunizers to bill directly and get direct reimbursement from the Medicare program for vaccinating SNF residents with the seasonal flu vaccine and pneumococcal vaccine (including for vaccine administration and product) whether they administer these vaccines at the same time (co-administered) with a COVID-19 vaccine or if they’re administered at different times.
 We continue to expect immunizers to work with SNFs to appropriately address SNF residents’ vaccine-related clinical needs.